Ford CEO History

 © History Oasis

-As the great-grandson of founder Henry Ford, Bill Ford Jr. took over the company in 2001 amidst a crisis of falling market share and stock prices.
+As the great-grandson of founder Henry Ford, Bill Ford Jr. was put in charge in 2001.

-Ford sold off acquisitions made during the 1990s to pay down debt and simplify the business.
+Ford sold off subsidiaries to pay down debt.

 He entered partnerships with Mazda and Toyota to learn from the leaders in lean manufacturing.